Transport vs app simulation

 Why testing requires both layers

-Consider a typical Meta Ray-Ban app: the user double-taps the glasses, says "summarize this", the camera captures a frame, the app calls a vision model, and the glasses speak the answer.
+Consider a typical Meta Ray-Ban app: the user says "summarize this", the handler matches the wake phrase, the camera captures a frame, the handler calls a vision model, and the glasses speak the answer.

 To validate that flow, you need to test:

-2. Does my voice trigger fire on the right phrase with the right confidence? (app layer — needs real STT)
+- Does my wake phrase match against real STT output with reasonable variance tolerance? (app layer — needs real STT)

 Mock Device Kit answers (1) and (6).
 Extentos's browser simulator answers (2) through (7).
 Doing all seven with raw Mock Device Kit means writing your own speech-recognition simulator, your own TTS playback harness, your own hardware-alert injection UI, your own event correlator, and your own replay tool.